Help protect the environment and earn grant funds for your neighborhood.

 How do I sign up?

 To become a volunteer, please contact your neighborhood homeowners' association and let the President or a designated public liaison or committee organizer know that you are interested in participating.
-Review the SIG Program Frequently Asked Questions, and complete and submit your GYR Volunteer Application according to the instructions.
-(Click here to see a list of HOA contacts.)
+Review the SIG Program Frequently Asked Questions, and complete and submit your application according to the instructions.

 To contact the GYR Volunteers, or to schedule a presentation at one of their meetings, please contact our Parks & Recreation Sustainability Coordinator.